There are several ways to resolve a family dispute: family mediation, solicitors’ negotiations, and, as a last resort, applying to court.

 The mediator will only work with people with whom they do not have any prior history, so there is no conflict of interest.

-The mediator does not take sides, except where children are involved.
-In these cases, the needs of the child will be at the forefront of any discussions.
+The mediator does not take sides except where children are involved.
+In these cases, the children's needs will be at the forefront of any discussions.

 The past is not dwelled upon unless it has a bearing on the present or the future.